TIY-Mobile-Winter-2016/TIY-Course/00--Prework/README.md

 - [Dash 3 API + Docs](https://itunes.apple.com/us/app/dash-3-api-docs-snippets./id449589707?mt=12)

-[Swift Book on iBooks](https://itunes.apple.com/us/book/swift-programming-language/id881256329?mt=11) as an electronic book.
+- Install the [Swift Programming Language Book](https://itunes.apple.com/us/book/swift-programming-language/id881256329?mt=11) as an electronic book.
 Download the iBook for your Mac or iOS device to use as reference during the class.

 ###Tasks To Do

-Wait for everyone to get the apps installed and then we will discuss the following task list:
+- We will discuss the following task list:

 ```markdown